CtrlK

 Suggestions

-Add concrete tool invocation examples showing actual parameters (e.g., a complete `diagram_create` call with type, description, position, and parent_id parameters)
+Add concrete tool invocation examples with actual parameters (e.g., show a complete `table_create` call with column definitions and a `diagram_create` call with all required parameters including positioning).

-Remove the 'What is Miro MCP?' section and the supported markdown syntax list — Claude already knows these concepts
+Remove the 'What is Miro MCP?' section and the supported markdown syntax list — Claude already knows these concepts.
+Use the saved space for executable examples.

 DimensionReasoningScore